 Recent studies have also demonstrated an association between public safety work and other chronic diseases.
 Most recently, NIOSH researchers demonstrated that there is a correlation between firefighting and certain types of cancer [Daniels et al. 2014].
 Little is known about cancer and other chronic disease risks among other workers in the public safety sector, despite their potential for exposures to a variety of carcinogenic agents, lifestyles, or risk factors that may increase their risk for cancer and other illnesses.
-The NORA Public Safety Council encourages research focused on these topics in order to develop better emergency responder work hazard exposure controls, work practices and operating procedures to reduce the incidence cancers, respiratory, and CVD for public safety workers.
+The effects of shift length, lack of sleep, interrupted sleep and fatigue also have been linked to CVD, cancer, and other chronic diseases.
+[Neufeld et al 2017].
+The NORA Public Safety Council encourages research focused on these topics in order to develop better emergency responder work hazard exposure controls, work practices and operating procedures to reduce the incidence of cancers, respiratory illnesses, and CVD for public safety workers.

-- Identify exposures experienced by fire service and wildland fire fighters during suppression and overhaul/mop-up operations (including dermal, sensory, respiratory exposures) - Develop technological approaches to provide or improve respiratory and thermal protection for fire fighters during suppression and overhaul operations - Recommend practices for the prevention of exposure, including exposures to carcinogenic and other hazardous compounds from use and storage of contaminated personal protective equipment, and also diesel exhaust - Investigate and develop improved and cost efficient technologies for the detection of contaminants, such as personal direct reading devices that may be present during firefighting and emergency response operations - Identify impacts of non-occupational risk factors on public safety sector employees
+- Identify exposures experienced by fire service and wildland fire fighters during suppression and overhaul/mop-up operations (including dermal, sensory, respiratory exposures) - Develop technological approaches to provide or improve respiratory and thermal protection for fire fighters during suppression and overhaul operations - Recommend practices for the prevention of exposure, including exposures to carcinogenic and other hazardous compounds from use and storage of contaminated personal protective equipment, and also diesel exhaust - Investigate and develop improved and cost efficient technologies for the detection of contaminants, such as personal direct reading devices that may be present during firefighting and emergency response operations - Identify impacts of non-occupational risk factors on public safety sector employees - Conduct research to study the impact of shift length, sleep habits, interrupted sleep and fatigue on CVD, cancer, and other chronic diseases.